ethereum-optimism/optimism/.gitbook/contents/hc/1_write-handler.md

-## Step 1: Writing the offchain handler
+# Write the Offchain Handler

-The first step is to write our ``offchain handler.`` This handler is responsible for receiving requests from the bundler along with their payloads and returning the appropriate responses.
+The first step is to write our *offchain handler*.
+This handler is responsible for receiving requests from the bundler along with their payloads and returning the appropriate responses.

+## Simple Example

 Let's begin with a simple example where the handler receives two numbers.
 It will perform both addition and subtraction on these numbers.
-If the result of the subtraction results in an overflow (i.e., the first number is greater than the second), the handler will respond with an underflow error.
+If the result of the subtraction results in an overflow (i.e. the first number is greater than the second), the handler will respond with an underflow error.

 ```python
 from web3 import Web3